SCHayworth/3-12-Software-Sales/README.md

     Set the retail price constant to 99.0
     Prompt user for the number of packages
     Calculate the base price before discount
         base price = retail price * number of packages Calculate the discount multiplier
         IF number of packages >= 10 AND <=19
             THEN discount multiplier = 0.1
         IF number of packages >=20 AND <= 49
             THEN discount multiplier = 0.2
         IF number of packages >=50 AND <=99
             THEN discount multiplier = 0.3
         IF number of packages >= 100
             THEN discount multiplier = 0.4
         ELSE discount multiplier = 0
     Calculate the discount amount
-      discount amount = base price * discount multiplier
+        discount amount = base price * discount multiplier Calculate the price after discount
+        price after discount = base price - discount amount Print Discount Amount
+    Print Total Amount